vtonu/mtasa-pirate/README.md

 - Keep onClientRender lightweight
 - Don't come up with new colors for text, unless specified, or words, use the colors from the notifications & messages file

-## Utility Functions
+## Common Utility Functions

 ### Table

 - table.copy
+- table.find
+- table.findall
 - table.merge
-- table.deepmerge
+- table.map
-- table.random
+- table.flatten
-- table.size
+- table.removevalue

 ### Math

-- math.clamp
-- math.lerp
-- math.round
+- Add shared math helpers only when needed

 ### UI

-- centerWindow
-- isMouseOnGuiElement
+- Reuse existing GUI and CEF helpers instead of duplicating UI logic

 ### Execution

-- debounce
+- Add event throttling and debounce helpers only when needed
-- isEventHandlerAdded

 ## Important Server and Client Events